awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 1. On the **Create Trail** page, for **Trail name**, type a name for your trail\.
 For more information, see [CloudTrail trail naming requirements](cloudtrail-trail-naming-requirements.md)\.

 1. If this is an AWS Organizations organization trail, you can choose to enable the trail for all accounts in your organization\.
-You only see this option if you are signed in to the console with an IAM user or role in the management account\.
+You only see this option if you are signed in to the console with an IAM user or role in the management account or delegated administrator account\.
 To successfully create an organization trail, be sure that the user or role has [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions)\.
 For more information, see [Creating a trail for an organization](creating-trail-organization.md)\.

 1. For **Storage location**, choose **Create new S3 bucket** to create a bucket\.
 When you create a bucket, CloudTrail creates and applies the required bucket policies\.
 **Note**